 So what’s happening with the staff at this chain?
 There is a growing wave of unrest and impatience, and some staff and their supporters have been staging protests at some facilities.
 Complaints include:

 - Poverty wage.
 The staff is being paid minimum wage for responsible jobs.
 Some of them are adults with families to support and are struggling to survive on less than $9 an hour.

 - No health insurance.
 The insurance plans being sold by the group to the public are not affordable to the staff on their low wages.
-Staff have reported that a company representative responded that they should be applying for government health benefits.
+Staff has reported that a company representative responded that they should be applying for government health benefits.

 - By disrespecting the well-being of the caregivers, decision-makers are disrespecting the thousands of residents whose happiness and health are the staff’s daily responsibility.

-Neglect and negligence are very real problems in the nursing homes of Massachusetts – yes, by underpaid, under motivated front-line staff – but also by executive decision-makers behind-the-scenes.
+Neglect and negligence are very real problems in the nursing homes of Massachusetts – yes, by underpaid, under-motivated front-line staff – but also by executive decision-makers behind-the-scenes.

-Source: boston.com, “Labor unrest grows at largest nursing home chain in Massachusetts,” Jeff Hall, Feb.
+Source: boston.com, “Labor unrest grows at a largest nursing home chain in Massachusetts,” Jeff Hall, Feb.
 26, 2014